Does It Matter That Christmas Is Pagan?

 In many places, God and His servants mock the foolishness of idolatry.
 Here’s one of those places:

-These verses highlight the foolishness of praying to a god represented by a statue or picture.
+These verses highlight the foolishness of praying to a god represented by an image.
 They may be crafted to have all the parts we use to exercise our senses—but they can’t use any of them.
 This emphasizes the foolishness of trusting in an inanimate object for blessings or protection!

 4. Paganism leads to immorality.

 These are all reasons that explain why God took paganism so seriously.
-So what does all this have to do with Christmas?
+But what does all this have to do with Christmas?

 Is God against Christmas?

-As we mentioned in the introduction to this blog post, it’s an established historical fact that Christmas originated from various pagan traditions that were integrated into a holiday claiming to celebrate Jesus’ birth.
+It’s an established historical fact that Christmas originated from pagan traditions that were reformulated into a holiday claiming to celebrate Jesus’ birth.

-The date derives from pagan celebrations connected to the winter solstice; the act of ornamenting trees comes from various pagan customs that involved worshipping trees (which is forbidden in Jeremiah 10); the act of partying and gift-giving comes from the Roman Brumalia and Saturnalia celebrations; the tradition of Santa Claus seems to come from German and Norse mythology (according to National Geographic); and on top of all that, there is not one hint of a command for its observance in the Bible.
+The date derives from pagan celebrations connected to the winter solstice; the act of ornamenting trees comes from various pagan customs that involved worshipping trees (which is forbidden in Jeremiah 10); the act of partying and giving gifts comes from the Roman Brumalia and Saturnalia celebrations; the tradition of Santa Claus likely derives from German and Norse mythology; and on top of all that, there is not one hint of a command for its observance in the Bible.

-Does God still find the traditions of paganism as offensive as He did when He warned against them in Bible times?
-Or has He somehow changed His mind and softened toward paganism?
+Does God still find the traditions of paganism offensive, or has He changed His mind and softened toward paganism?

 - Deuteronomy 12:29-32: “When the LORD your God cuts off from before you the nations which you go to dispossess, and you displace them and dwell in their land, take heed to yourself that you are not ensnared to follow them, after they are destroyed from before you, and that you do not inquire after their gods, saying, ‘How did these nations serve their gods?
 I also will do likewise.’
 You shall not worship the LORD your God in that way; for every abomination to the LORD which He hates they have done to their gods; for they burn even their sons and daughters in the fire to their gods.
 Whatever I command you, be careful to observe it; you shall not add to it nor take away from it.”